DavisMakerspace/dmsWPtheme/README.md

 ## This theme contains <a href="https://getbootstrap.com/docs/4.0/getting-started/contents/">Bootstrap 4</a>

-#### Once set up with a local install of WP, you can clone the dmsWPtheme theme in your theme directory:
+#### Once set up with a local install of WP, you can clone the dmsWPtheme theme in your theme directory like this:
 > wp-content/themes/dmsWPtheme

 #### You can email me and ask me for the database.